fritzw/cube-utils/README.md

 * Option 2: Run the encoder form the command line as follows:
 ```
 cubepro-encoder inputfile [outputfile]
+cube3-encoder inputfile [outputfile]
 cubex-encoder inputfile [outputfile]
 ```
 where the outputfile is optional.
 To encode a `.bfb` file, simply call `cubepro-encoder somefile.bfb` and it will create `somefile.cubepro`.
-Same for `cubex-encoder`, but with a `.cubex` file extension.
+Same for `cube3-encoder` (but with a `.cube3` file extension) and `cubex-encoder` (but with a `.cubex` file extension).
 If that doesn't suit you, you can specify any output file name you like.

 To decode an encoded `.cubepro` or `.cubex` file, just drop it on the `cube-decoder` program or run the following command.
 The file type to decode is automatically determined from the file extension of the input file.
 ```